Exabyte-io/exabyte-benchmarks-suite/README.md

-# Exabyte Benchmarks
+# Exabyte Benchmarks Suite (ExaBench)

-This repository provides a set of tools to benchmark hardware for distributed computing.
+This repository provides a command-line tool (`exabench`) to benchmark hardware for distributed computing.

-We use this tool to benchmark cloud provider systems agains the cases supported below, relevant for materials modeling:
+We use this tool to benchmark cloud provider systems for the cases supported below, relevant for materials modeling:

 - High-performance Linpack ([HPL](http://www.netlib.org/benchmark/hpl/))
 - [Vienna ab-initio simulations provider](https://www.vasp.at/)
 - [GROMACS](http://www.gromacs.org/)

+More information about the test cases per each application, including the input sources, is provided inside their corresponding directories.

+The latest benchmark results are maintained at this [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1oBHR8bp9q86MOxGYXcvUWHZa8KiC-uc_qX-UF1iqf-Y/edit).
+Please note that the data stored there is preliminary/raw and so might not be accurate.

-Readers are welcome to submit their contributions for other hardware and software configurations.
+Readers are welcome to submit their contributions for other hardware and software configurations following the guidelines in the [Contribution](#contribution) section below.

+## Requirements

+It is assumed that the benchmarks are executed on a computing cluster containing a resource management system (RMS) such as Torque/PBS (supported by default).
+In order to support other RMS such as SLURM or LSF, users can follow the explanation in [Configuration](#configuration) section below.

+By default, [Environment Modules](http://modules.sourceforge.net/) are used to load the software applications needed by the benchmarks.
+Follow the explanation in [Configuration](#configuration) section below for systems where Environment Modules are not available.

-## Run Benchmarks
+## Installation

-1. Make sure cluster is properly configured and it is up and running

-2. [Install git-lfs](https://help.github.com/articles/installing-git-large-file-storage/) in order to get files stroed on git LFS.
+1. Install [git-lfs](https://help.github.com/articles/installing-git-large-file-storage/) in order to get files stored on git LFS.

-3. Clone the repository into the user home directory
+2. Clone the repository into the user home directory

     ```bash
     git clone git@github.com:Exabyte-io/exabyte-benchmarks.git
     ```

-4. Install python virtualenv if you do not have it
+3. Install python virtualenv if it is not installed
     ```bash
     pip install virtualenv
     ```

-5. Install required python packages
+4. Install required python packages

     ```bash
     cd exabyte-benchmarks